 William Wilson, James Byers and J.R.
 Tuggey are three British Home Children who came to Canada and grew up in the local area.
-Their stories and those of other local children will be included in the September Exhibit.
+Their stories and those of other local children were included in the September Exhibit.

 French Settlers Exhibit Debut